zlwaterfield/vortex/README.md

 - Add instructions on how to set up R2
 - Delete the local file if deleted in bucket
 - hash file names instead of using them directly
+- Show examples
+- Improve the cli output and make it prettier
+- Talk about solutions for generating media like Zappy

 ## Prerequisites